The Harmonic Quantum Szil\'ard Engine: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Jeff Tollaksen for help regarding weak measurments.
+We should like to thank S.~M. Carroll and M.~E. Tegmark for helpful comments.
 During this work LT and GZ were supported by the Foundational Questions Institute (FQXi).
+LT is also supported by the U.S. Department of Energy, under grant number DE-SC0019470.
 GZ also acknowledges financial support from {\it Moogsoft} and the Archelon Time Science Fellowship.